samclane/promptflow/docs/nodes.md

 The DynamicWindowedHistoryNode node saves the last `n` results of the [`History`](History) node since a target string has appeared in the history.
 This is useful for LLMs, which have token limits.
 Double-click the node to edit the window size and target string.

+(Memory)=
+## Memory Nodes

+Nodes for managing long term memory, usually with vector stores or caches.

+### PineconeInsertNode

+Inserts the `state.result` into a Pinecone vector store.
+Double-click the node to edit the vector store index.

+### PineconeQueryNode

+Queries a Pinecone vector store.
+Double-click the node to edit the vector store index and the number of results returned.

 (Prompt)=